 Ali Seifi, M.D., FNCS, FCCM

 Ali Seifi, M.D., FNCS, FCCM, Director of the Neuro-ICU, is an associate professor in the Department of Neurosurgery at the University of Texas Health Science Center San Antonio who has served as an attending physician since 2012.
-He has cross appointment in the departments of Neurology, Anesthesiology and Internal Medicine.
+He has cross appointments in the departments of Neurology, Anesthesiology and Internal Medicine.
 Dr. Seifi oversees the care of patients in University Hospital’s state-of-the-art Neuro-intensive Care Unit (NICU), as well as leads the unit’s daily operations.
 This NICU is the only intensive care unit in the region fully dedicated to the care of neurologically ill patients and staffed with physicians and nurses specially trained in the care of patients with brain, spine, and nervous system diseases.
 Dr. Seifi received his medical degree from Shiraz University of Medical Sciences (SUMS), where he graduated with honors in 1996.
 He did his first residency in Anesthesiology and Critical Care at SUMS and then did his second residency in Internal Medicine at New Jersey’s AtlantiCare Medical Center.
 Finally, he did two years of an extensive Neuro-critical Care fellowship at Thomas Jefferson University in Philadelphia, a well-known center for Neurosciences.
-He is triple board certified in Anesthesiology, Internal Medicine and Neurocritical Care.
+He is triple board-certified in Anesthesiology, Internal Medicine and Neurocritical Care.

 Thomas Jefferson University Hospital, Philadelphia, PA, USA